yangshutingg/dsa4264/technical-report-template.md

 - Why we chose HateBERT, HateXplain, ToxicBert -> why average the score
 - Why we chose BERTopic instead of LDA -> why we choose certain parameters in BERTopic
     - evaluate by coherence score, quality of topics

+Our model development process involved experimenting with various NLP algorithms to detect toxicity and uncover topic trends across Reddit comments.
+Given our focus on detecting nuanced language patterns and toxic behaviour, we chose transformer-based models such as HateBERT, HateXplain, and ToxicBERT, which are pre-trained specifically for handling toxic language.
+These models were selected based on their ability to handle the complexities of online discourse, including slang, sarcasm, and mixed languages.
+In addition, averaging the toxicity scores across these three models provides a more reliable estimate, reducing biases associated with any one model’s classification tendencies.

+For topic modelling, we opted for BERTopic instead of more traditional algorithms like Latent Dirichlet Allocation (LDA).
+BERTopic was chosen because it leverages transformer-based embeddings, allowing it to capture contextual nuances and generate coherent topics from unstructured text.
+This approach was particularly valuable for identifying the thematic trends that contribute to online toxicity in Singapore-specific subreddits.
+Additionally, BERTopic’s dynamic topic extraction allows us to analyze the evolution of toxic discourse over time.

+We have also tuned the BERTopic parameters to optimize for coherence score, a metric that assesses the quality and interpretability of topics generated.
+Coherence score evaluation provided a quantitative measure of topic quality, allowing us to iterate on parameters to refine topic clarity and relevance.

+Coherence score is a metric that measures the semantic similarity of the most relevant words within each topic, assessing how well these words make sense together in representing a coherent theme.
+A high coherence score indicates that the topic's keywords are closely related and are likely to convey a meaningful, interpretable theme, which is crucial for real-world applications like identifying discussion trends in social media data.
+By optimizing for coherence score, we aim to ensure that the extracted topics are both meaningful and useful for subsequent analysis, enhancing the reliability of insights derived from the model.

 ## Section 4: Findings